-Pilots wishing to attend will need at least 250hrs plus extensive alpine XC experience & strong wing control and thermaling skills.
-We insist that all pilots are up to scratch with their ability to launch & climb.
-Together with a strong understanding of classic alpine scenarios and be able to pick a safe landing option, unaided.
+Pilots wishing to attend will need at least 250hrs plus extensive alpine XC experience.
+Strong wing control and thermaling skills are a must.
+We insist that all pilots are up to scratch with their ability to launch, climb, together with a strong understanding of classic alpine scenarios, as well as be able to pick a safe landing option, unaided.

 logistics & prices

-For this week we'll be staying in Campitello at the foot of the Sasso Lungo, it is a very busy ski resort in winter and has many shops and restaurants, very similar to any ski resort in this respect.
+For this week we'll be staying in Campitello at the foot of the Sasso Lungo.
+It is a very busy ski resort in winter with many shops and restaurants, very similar to any ski resort in this respect.